skg-if/interoperability-framework/docs/data-source.md

 # Data source

-A [Data source]() is a service where published material (metadata and files) are stored, preserved, and made discoverable and accessible.
+A [Data source]() is a service or platform where a [Research product](/interoperability-framework/research-product/) (its metadata and files) is stored, preserved, and made discoverable and accessible.
 A data source is described by the [EOSC Profile for data sources](https://wiki.eoscfuture.eu/display/PUBLIC/D.+v4.00+EOSC+Data+Source+Profile).

 **Example:** [Episciences](https://episciences.org)  is an overlay platform supporting the management of open-access journals on top of the Open Access repository [HAL](https://hal.science).
 In this context, episciences.org is a publishing [Venue](https://skg-if.github.io/interoperability-framework/venue) (journal, open access, open peer review), while HAL is a [Data source]().
 Articles published via episciences.org will be therefore linked to the respective journal (publishing [Venue](https://skg-if.github.io/interoperability-framework/venue)) and the data source HAL.